methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-09-13-iscsi-design-considerations-deployment-guide.md

 ---
   title: iSCSI Design Considerations and Deployment Guide
   date: 2013-09-13 21:17:32
-excerpt: "Here is a link to the latest updated VMware iSCSI Design Considerations and Deployment Guide.
-I highly recommend reading through this when implementing..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Here is a link to the latest updated VMware iSCSI Design Considerations and Deployment Guide.
 I highly recommend reading through this when